-interventions and support, may be used to help pupils gain critical social and emotional skills, receive support to help transform trauma-related responses, understand the impact of their actions, and develop meaningful rounds for Suspension or Expulsion C 212.5, 233(e), 48900.2, 4900.3, 48900.4, 48900.7 Shall Suspend Shall Expel Contact Law Enforcement 48900.2 (grades 4-12) Sexual Harassment - which includes, but is not limited to unwelcome sexual advances, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature.
+for Suspension or Expulsion 5, 233(e), 48900.2, 4900.3, 48900.4, Alternative to Suspension Shall Suspend Shall Expel Contact Law Enforcement 48900.2 (grades 4-12) Sexual Harassment - which includes, but is not limited to unwelcome sexual advances, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature.
 May be considered Yes Yes Optional 48900.3 (grades 4-12) Hate Violence - caused, attempted to cause, threatened to cause, or participated in an act of, hate violence, defined as willfully interfering with another person's personal or property rights because of race, ethnicity, national origin, disability, or sexual orientation.
 Speech that threatens violence when the perpetrator has the apparent ability to carry out the threat may be considered an act of hate violence.
 May be considered Yes Yes Optional 48900.4 (grades 4-12) Harassment - intentionally engaged in harassment, threats, or intimidation that is sufficiently severe or pervasive to disrupt classwork, create substantial disorder, or create an intimidating or hostile educational environment.
 May be considered Yes Yes Optional 48900.7 Terroristic Threats - any statement, written or oral, with the specific intent to threaten to commit a crime which will result in death, great bodily injury to another person, or substantial property damage, even if it is not carried out.
 May be considered Yes Yes Yes

-Recommendation for Expulsion Shall

-• Alternative to Recommend Contact Law

-EC 48915(a) Suspension Shall Suspend Expulsion Enforcement
+Recommendation for Expulsion EC 48915(a) Alternative to Shall Recommend Expulsion Enforcement